Continuous deployment 101: Best practices for the popular engineering approach

 Continuous integration best practices

 Precisely how your team or organization implements a continuous integration and deployment process will vary depending on your needs and dynamics.
-However, there are a few central pillars to successful CI and deployment.
+However, there are a few central pillars to successful CI and continuous deployment.
+Apply these continuous integration best practices to your CI/CD pipeline for optimal results.

 Maintain a central code repository